Controlling quantum chaos via Parrondo strategies on noisy intermediate-scale quantum hardware: Quantum Circuit implementing DTQW on Cycles

 \textbf{Probability Distribution: } In this work, we are interested in the probability distribution of the walker at the initial position, as it determines whether the quantum walk is ordered or not.
 For this purpose, we perform ideal simulations using \texttt{AerSimulator()}, a local simulator without noise, which is followed by the noisy simulations generated by \texttt{NoiseModel()} in \texttt{qiskit\_aer} to get some information on real dynamics before applying it on a NISQ quantum computer.
 Then the dynamics of the DTQW on cyclic graphs are realized in NISQ devices.
 The quantum circuits designed via Qiskit are shown in Figs.~\ref{fig:quantum-circuits} and \ref{fig: AABB ckts}, are first simulated in \texttt{AerSimulator()} and then realized in quantum hardware.

 To compare probability distributions obtained via ideal simulations and real implementations of DTQW, we calculate the \textit{Hellinger Fidelity}.
 Let \( P = \{p_k\} \) and \( Q = \{q_k\} \), be two probability distributions, for instance, $P$ can be the probability distribution obtained via ideal simulations in \texttt{AerSimulator()} while $Q$ is the probability distribution realized in real hardware.
-We calculate the \textit{Hellinger fidelity}~\cite{HF} defined as, where $h$ is the Hellinger distance given as:
+We calculate the \textit{Hellinger fidelity}~\cite{HF, HF_1} defined as, where $h$ is the Hellinger distance given as:

 The \textit{Hellinger fidelity} is bounded by \( [0,1] \), where 1 indicates that the distributions are equivalent, while 0 implies that they are completely distinct.
-Higher fidelity (\( >0.5 \)) suggests that the distributions are similar, while a fidelity $>0.95$ suggests that they are almost alike. \\ To implement Parrondo's strategy$(AABB...)$ on a $4$-cycle ($2^2)$, we require $3$ qubits.
+Higher fidelity (\( >0.5 \)) suggests that the distributions are similar, while a fidelity $>0.95$ suggests that they are almost alike.
+Since our focus is on the probability dynamics of the position states, we use Hellinger fidelity as it naturally quantifies the closeness between probability distributions obtained via ideal simulations in \texttt{qiskit\_aer}, and actual implementations in NISQ hardware.
+One can also calculate the Bhattacharya coefficient($BC$)~\cite{BC} to compare the probability distributions $P$ and $Q$, given by, we calculate, the Bhattacharya fidelity as, which yields exactly similar results as obtained from the Hellinger fidelity (see, Appendix~\ref{7}). \\ To implement Parrondo's strategy$(AABB...)$ on a $4$-cycle ($2^2)$, we require $3$ qubits.
 As discussed in Sec.~\ref{2b}, the coin operators of $A$ and $B$ result in chaotic walks, defined as $A = C_2(r_1 = 0.998489, a_1 = 0, b_1 =0)$ and $B = C_2( r_2 = 0.119545, a_2 = 0 , b_2 = 0)$ respectively (see, Eq. \ref{e2}).
 The quantum circuits shown in Fig.~\ref{fig:quantum-circuits} are implemented in three quantum devices, \texttt{ibm\_sherbrooke, ibm\_brisbane} and \texttt{ibm\_kyiv} transpiled (converted to the native gate structure of the quantum devices) at the highest level of optimization (level = 3) for $10^5$ shots (times).